arisgrout/banking_behavioral_clustering/README.md

 # Banking Behavioral Clustering
 ## Objective
-Apply unsupervised learning strategies (PCA + K-means) to cluster customers by their demographics and behavior.
+Apply unsupervised machine-learning strategies to cluster banking customers by their demographics and financial behavior (using PCA and KMeans).

 Determine customer segmentation, by:
-* Demographics (only twm_customer table)
+* Demographics (using only the twm_customer table)
-* Banking behavior (after engineering useful features)
+* Banking behavior (using engineered features from all available data)

 ## Approach
 1. Clean data and engineer features for clustering (numpy, pandas)